Earnest Byner: National Football League (1984–1997)

 In the 1987 AFC Championship game he was instrumental in a Browns comeback from a 21–3 deficit to place the Browns in position to win the game.
 With the score tied at 31 midway through the 4th quarter, the Broncos scored a go-ahead touchdown to make the score 38–31 with six minutes to play.
 In the ensuing Cleveland drive the Browns worked the ball down the field to reach the Denver 8 yard line with a little over a minute left in the game.
 On the next play Byner took the Kosar handoff to run off left tackle.
 Byner powered past the Bronco line and looked sure to score a game-tying touchdown when Bronco defensive back Jeremiah Castille managed to strip him of the ball.
 The play, now known simply as The Fumble, became the play for which Byner is best remembered.
 The fumble marred an otherwise impressive performance, as he finished the game with 67 rushing yards, seven receptions for 120 yards, and two touchdowns.

 Byner played another season with Cleveland before being traded to the Washington Redskins for running back Mike Oliphant before the start of the 1989 season.
 In Super Bowl XXVI, in 1992, he caught a touchdown pass in the second quarter, and the Redskins won, giving him the NFL Championship he could not win with the Browns.

 Byner was a Pro Bowl selection in 1990 when he ranked fourth in the NFL with 1,219 yards rushing and in 1991 when he ranked fifth in the NFL with 1,048 yards rushing.
 His time with the Redskins earned him a position as one of the franchise's 70 Greatest Redskins.

 Coaching

 Baltimore Ravens

-He worked in the Baltimore Ravens front office as the Director of Player Development after retiring as a player.
+He worked in the Baltimore Ravens front office as the director of player development after retiring as a player.
 He was the first player to be inducted into the Ravens' Ring of Honor in 2000.

 Washington Redskins

-In January 2004, Byner was hired to be the Running Backs Coach on Joe Gibbs' staff.
+In January 2004, Byner was hired to be the running backs coach on Joe Gibbs' staff.
 He held the same position with the Redskins organization for four seasons.

 Tennessee Titans

-On March 10, 2008, Byner was officially announced as the Running Back Coach for the Tennessee Titans.
-He was replaced by the Tennessee Titans on January 25, 2010 by former Running Back coach for the Jacksonville Jaguars, Kennedy Pola.
+On March 10, 2008, Byner was officially announced as the running backs coach for the Tennessee Titans.
+He was replaced by the Titans on January 25, 2010, by former running backs coach for the Jacksonville Jaguars, Kennedy Pola.